SIKA News

 7th - Sun FM's Betty Selin

-SIKA would like to thank all our guest participants fot their good spotsmanship and support of our club.
+SIKA would like to thank all our guest participants for their good sportsmanship and support of our club.

 Endurance race not to be.
 August 19, 2008